epibayes/labsite/content/authors/Ramya-Naraharisetti/_index.md

 ---
 # Display name
-title: "Nina Masters"
+title: "Ramya Naraharisetti"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "firstname-lastname"
+- "ramya-naraharisetti"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD Candidate
+role: Doctoral Student

 # Organizations/Affiliations
 organizations: